 The first step will be site preparation.
 This will include digging and placing the concrete cylinders 1-2 meters below ground.
 The concrete cylinders will be used for septic tanks and drainage valves.

 Then, concrete will be poured and toilets installed.
 Piping will be installed to connect the toilets to the newly installed septic tank and the drainage systems.

 Installation is expected to take 2 days to construct at each site.
 The total time to finish the project is estimated to be 20 days.

 A trained mason will be needed on site for the pouring and setting concrete.
 Community and family members will provide payment to the skilled laborers and assist with the construction.

 Water Charity funds will be used for materials, including cement, a septic tank (using concrete cylinders), sand, and piping.

 Blake M. Ingram

-This is a good step to bring the community toward elimination of open defecation.
-This will reduce contamination of the rivers, which play an important part in the lives of the villagers.
+This is a good step to bring the community toward the elimination of open defecation.
+This will reduce the contamination of the rivers, which play an important part in the lives of the villagers.

 Blake previously completed the Pondok Pesantren Durrotut Tholibin Sanitation Project – Indonesia.